 Write a Fantasy Short Story in High School

-Homeschoolers can enjoy a powerful creative experience by writing a short story in the myth-fantasy format (the genre of The Chronicles of Narnia by C.S.
+Homeschoolers can enjoy a powerful creative experience by writing a short story in the fantasy format (this truly is the genre of The Chronicles of Narnia by C.S.
 Lewis and The Hobbit by J.R.R.
 Tolkien).
-By following the myth-fantasy “formula” familiar to the story tellers of ancient times and modern writers like Lewis.
+7Sisters Myth-fantasy Writing Guide follows the myth-fantasy “formula” familiar to the storytellers of ancient times and modern writers like Lewis.

-Week 1: What is Myth-Fantasy?
+- Week 1: What is Myth-Fantasy?

-Week 2: “Getting-Started Ingredients” of a Myth-Fantasy Story
+- Week 2: “Getting-Started Ingredients” of a Myth-Fantasy Story

-Week 3: “Make-it-Happen Ingredients” of a Myth-Fantasy Story
+- Week 3: “Make-it-Happen Ingredients” of a Myth-Fantasy Story

-Week 4: “Closing Ingredients” of a Myth-Fantasy Story
+- Week 4: “Closing Ingredients” of a Myth-Fantasy Story

-Week 5: Pulling the Myth-Fantasy Story Together
+- Week 5: Pulling the Myth-Fantasy Story Together

 Give your homeschooling high schooler the creative tools he/she needs for more meaningful communication!